UPDATE: Hacienda HealthCare Nurse Arrested After Vegetative Patient Gives Birth

 “There’s no doubt she was able to feel pain, but how much consciousness there was to really take the suffering from that is what I don’t know,” Marchand added.

 The unidentified source says the facility has changed its protocol, requiring a male staff member who enters a female patient’s room to be accompanied by a female staff member.
-Family members of patients also say they have noticed more security guards.
+Family members of patients also say they noticed more security guards.

 “Trust has been broken.
 Trust has definitely been broken,” she says.